ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

 The name of the project is automatically set to ``bike``.
 Click on **Import** and wait for the project to be loaded.

-*✅ Congratulations, you now have a bike model to work on*
+*Congratulations, you now have a bike model to work on*